justlostintime/GambasShell/README.md

 from everyone who is using or trying to use this shell.

 ## New Install process
-To install the latest version of gsh and all its dependencies download and install the gshinstall then run the gshinstall.gambas application it installs.
+To install the latest version of gsh and its dependencies, download and install the gshinstall then run the command **gshinstall** from the command line after the installation completes.
 This supports ubuntu/kubuntu/mint.., fedora/redhat/centos, debian
 or derivatives of these root distros.